 The objectives of the Company's compensation program are to (1) attract, motivate, develop and retain top quality executives who will increase long-term shareholder value and (2) deliver competitive total compensation packages based upon the achievement of both Company and individual performance goals.
-The Company expects its executives to balance the risks and related opportunities inherent in its industry and in the performance of his or her duties and share the upside opportunity and the downside risks once actual performance is measured.
+The Company expects its executives to balance the risks and related opportunities inherent in our industry and in the performance of his or her duties, and to adhere to the Company's philosophy and business principles in order to participate in any upside opportunity once actual performance is measured.